-This reserve is the adjoined island/headland between Nuns Beach and Shellharbour Boat Harbour.
-It is the foreshore of the Tasman Sea and is therefore further categories as Foreshore.
+This part of the reserve is the foreshore of Lake Illawarra and is therefore further categorised as Foreshore.

 The core objectives for management of community land categorised as Foreshore are:

 - (a) to maintain the foreshore as a transition area between the aquatic and the terrestrial environment, and to protect and enhance all functions associated with the foreshore's role as a transition area, and - (b) to facilitate the ecologically sustainable use of the foreshore, and to mitigate impact on the foreshore by community use.